 • Exclude Operational Attributes.
 You may want to exclude any operational attributes from syncing to the destination so that its before-and-after values are not recorded in the change log.
-For example, the following attributes can be excluded: creatorsName,
+For example, the following attributes can be excluded: creatorsName, createTimeStamp, ds-entry-unique-id, modifiersName, and modifyTimeStamp.

-'''

-createTimeStamp, ds-create-time, ds-entry-unique-id, ds-update-time, modifiersName, and modifyTimeStamp.

-'''